Keyboard shortcuts

 Accuracy

-This calendar is a simple calculation based off the Gregorian calendar.
+This calendar is a simple calculation with a known epoch.
 However, historically this calendar has received many revisions, particularly prior to 1006 CE, so the dates here might not accurately reflect historical dates.

 Source